ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 - [sumatra](http://neuralensemble.org/sumatra) -- manages
-  and tracks projects based on numerical simulation or analysis, with the aim of supporting reproducible research; It can be thought of as an "automated electronic lab notebook" for simulation/analysis projects.
+  and tracks projects based on numerical simulation or analysis, with the aim of supporting reproducible research; it can be thought of as an "automated electronic lab notebook" for simulation/analysis projects

 - [noworkflow](https://github.com/gems-uff/noworkflow) -- captures a
-  variety of provenance information and provides some analyses such as graph-based visualization, differencing over provenance trails, and inference queries.
+  variety of provenance information and provides some analyses, such as graph-based visualization, differencing over provenance trails, and inference queries

 - [etckeeper](http://etckeeper.branchable.com/) -- a helper tool for
-  administering Linux-based systems, which stores and automatically commits any changes within `/etc` into a VCS of your choice; with its help you can track changes in your system configuration, and that can be indispensable during system malfunction troubleshooting.
+  administering Linux-based systems, which stores and automatically commits any changes in `/etc` into a VCS of your choice; you can track changes in your system configuration, which can be indispensable during system malfunction troubleshooting

 ### Neuroimaging ad-hoc "versioning"